coredump-ch/gitcash/README.md

 - The integrity is ensured through Git hashes
 - The transactions are ordered in the Git DAG
 - Transactions can be validated using a pre-push hook on the server
-- Conflicts can be resoved by merging
+- Conflicts can be resolved by merging
 - You could create transactions "by hand"
 - Commits could be signed